 If you’re unfamiliar with the term impacted, let us explain.
-An impacted tooth is a tooth that doesn’t erupt fully above the gumline.
-Teeth can be partially or completely impacted, and one of the first teeth we tend to think about when we hear the term ‘impacted teeth’ are the wisdom teeth.
+An impacted tooth is one that doesn’t erupt fully above the gumline.
+Teeth can be partially or completely impacted, and one of the first types of teeth we tend to think about when we hear the term is wisdom teeth.

 Typically the very last teeth to erupt, wisdom teeth can cause a lot of problems with the alignment of your smile.
-The reason why wisdom teeth cause so many problems and often become impacted is because the mouth is typically too small to accommodate them.
+The reason wisdom teeth cause so many problems and often and don’t erupt properly is because the mouth is typically too small to accommodate them.
 This can affect the appearance and health of your smile.

 Although many people consider wisdom teeth to be the most frequently affected, canine teeth are actually the most commonly impacted teeth.
-Because the canine teeth are located toward the front of the mouth, they can greatly impact the look of our smiles.
-With impacted canines, the baby teeth will normally remain in the mouth, which makes them appear too small as the adult teeth come in.
+Because the canine teeth are located toward the front of the mouth, they can greatly affect the look of our smiles.
+With impacted canines, the baby teeth will normally remain in the mouth, which makes them appear too small as the adult teeth come in around them.
 This causes the smile symmetry to look unbalanced.

 Not only can impacted teeth cause discomfort, they can also cause damage to the adjacent roots of the adult teeth.
-This makes it more difficult to fix the older a patient gets, so it’s best to handle impacted teeth at a young age.
-Impacted teeth can affect your orthodontic treatment.
+This makes it more difficult to fix the older a patient gets, so it’s best to fix this problem at a young age.
+They can also affect your orthodontic treatment.
 Imagine spending all that time fixing your smile only to have it ruined by an impacted tooth.